Theodoros Deligiannis: Death

 On 13 June 1905, he was assassinated in revenge for the rigorous measures taken by him against gambling houses.
 His attacker, a professional gambler named Antonios Gherakaris, stabbed him with a dagger in the abdomen as he was entering the parliament.
-The incident took place at 5pm; an emergency operation failed to stop his internal bleeding and Diligiannis died at 7.30pm.
+The incident took place at 5pm; an emergency operation failed to stop his internal bleeding and Deligiannis died at 7.30pm.

-Diligiannis and the Greek delegation at the 1878 Berlin Congress.
+Deligiannis and the Greek delegation at the 1878 Berlin Congress.

-The assassination of Diligiannis, by Achille Beltrame.
+The assassination of Deligiannis, by Achille Beltrame.